UD-CISC374/educational-game-project-team-11-david-and-kevin/egdd.md

 - Gather seeds and water crops.
 - Work with switches to automate water system.
 - Maintain the surrounding ecosystem by neutralizng wildlife.
-- Maintain the surrounding ecosystem selective collection of resources (trees and mountains).
+- Maintain the surrounding ecosystem through selective collection of resources (trees and mountains).
 - Build the farming economy of your home planet by collect crops which increaes your score.

 # Learning Aspects